dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 Each Python model lives in a `.py` file in your `models/` folder.
 It defines a function named **`model()`**, which has two parameters:
 - **`dbt`**: A class compiled by dbt Core, unique to each model, that enables you to run your Python code in the context of your dbt project and DAG.
 - **`session`**: A class representing the connection to the backing engine, which allows you to interact with the data platform.
-The session is needed to read in tables as data frames, and to writ data frames back to tables.
+The session is needed to read in tables as data frames, and to write data frames back to tables.
 In PySpark, by convention, the `SparkSession` is named `spark`, and available globally.
 For consistency across platforms, we always pass it into the `model` function as an explicit argument named `session`.
 - returns: a data frame (Snowpark, PySpark, or Pandas)

 dbt Python models have access to almost all of the same configuration options as SQL models.
 You can test them, document them, add `tags` and `meta` properties to them, persist their descriptions as database comments, grant access on their results to other users, and so on.
 You can select them by their name, their file path, their configurations, whether they are upstream or downstream of another model, or whether they have been modified compared to a previous project state.

 ### Referencing other models

-Your Python model will want to read data from other models (SQL or Python).
+Your Python model will want to read data from other models (SQL or Python) or sources.
 Do this using the `dbt.ref()` function.
 The same idea applies for raw source tables, via `dbt.source()`.
 Those functions return data frames, pointing to the upstream source, model, seed, or snapshot.

 <File name='models/my_python_model.py'>